According to the Queen, we only ever need these three makeup items

 Yesterday evening a picture of the Queen was posted on the Royal Family Instagram account, of her riding at Windsor Home Park.
 Wearing a bright pink silk scarf to keep her hair in place, the Queen was dressed in a tweed blazer with a very subtly made-up face.

 The Queen often sticks to a classic trio of makeup products, regardless of the appearance or social occasion.
 It's a formula that works at any age.
-Speaking to the Telegraph, Ruby Hammer, a leading make-up artist who received the MBE honour for services to the cosmetics industry from the Queen in 2007, says the Queen has a "timeless, classic beauty look".
+Speaking to the Telegraph, Ruby Hammer, a leading make-up artist who was made an MBE for services to the cosmetics industry in 2007, says the Queen has a "timeless, classic beauty look".

 READ MORE: